Cancer Support Organizations & Community Links

 Our vision is that all who face cancer can do so with dignity, confidence and serenity.
 Contributions to CPS make possible a range of supportive services, including psychological, nutritional counseling and educational programs.

-Chef Curtiss is a member of the Board of Directors since 2013 and serves on the Marketing and Supportive Services committees.
+Chef Curtiss is a past member of the Board of Directors and served on the Marketing and Supportive Services committees.